Pillow block bearing units are housed bearing with a machined mounting surface and used in the mechanical transmission

 Contents covered in this article

 What is a Pillow block bearing?

-Pillow block bearing units are usually a housed bearing with a machined mounting surface and used in mechanical power transmission systems to support shafts and couplings.
+Pillow block bearing units are usually a housed bearing with a machined mounting surface and are used in mechanical power transmission systems to support shafts and couplings.
 The shaft is parallel to the mounting surface and generally perpendicular to the mounting screws.
-They are a type of housed bearing units.
+They are a type of housed bearing unit.
 These could have different types of bearings such as ball bearing, cylindrical bearing, tapered roller or synthetic bushing.

 They are sometimes identified as “Pummel blocks”, although they are marginally different in their construction.
 It is important to understand the difference between the pillow and pummel block bearing units.
 While the design is very similar and uses the same types of bearings, They differ in terms of their application.
 Plummer blocks are used to transfer high power and support heavy industrial loads, while pillow blocks are for lightweight usage.
 Due to this difference, their construction material and choice of bearing types may also vary.

 Pillow block bearings types

 Pillow block bearings can be classified into two types in terms of housing construction.